 intended functions.
 It represents a minimum timeframe to carry out needed

-Delays in design, financing, and construction may include time until arrival of
+potential delays in design, financing, and construction that may include long-lead

-have been damaged, and longer than usual permitting and inspection wait times.
+contractors, and longer than usual permitting and inspection wait times.
+It does not address

 USRC Rating Definitions have been derived from technical

 publications originally developed by the Structural Engineers Association of